 Today part 3 of the Geometrics Cal was released in Ana’s Ravelry shop.
 If you follow the Cal and finished part 2 you have already hooked 73 rows, only 190 rows to go until the border starts.

-I have seen a lot of beautiful colour ways in Ana’s Facebook group or on Instagram.
+I have seen a lot of beautiful color ways in Ana’s Facebook group or on Instagram.
 And I have to say I am a bit jealous.
-They all are so beautiful!
-I always struggle with my choice of colour and picking colours for a new project is definitely not the funniest part for me.
+They all are very beautiful!
+I often struggle with my colour choices and choosing colours for a new project is usually not the most fun part for me.

-Normally I would have started over.
-But when you are testing a pattern time is limited.
-At this point, I had already been working on my blanket for 9 days and was afraid that I would not be able to make up the time when I start again.
+At this point, however, I didn’t want to suddenly change the colour sequence for pattern 1 – I had already used it a few times and it would have looked strange for me to suddenly change it.
+Normally I would have started again and redone the whole blanket.
+But when you are testing a pattern, time is limited.
+I had already been working on my blanket for 9 days and was afraid that I would not be able to make up the time when I start again.
 I had to improvise …

-So it happened that with part 3 my blanket suddenly got a slight retro look.
-I struggled with it for a long time, but meanwhile I love it and it has a good chance of becoming the most beloved blanket in this house.
+And so it happened that my blanket suddenly got a slightly retro look with the combination of Lime and Walnut.
+I struggled with this look for a long time, but meanwhile I love it and my Gemetrics has a good chance of becoming the best-loved blanket in the house.

 See you next week!